lipengyu/TextMining-Algorithms/README.md

 TextMining-Algorithms
 =====================

 A collection of Algorithms which are useful in Text mining or Text Processing.
-These can be very well used in Natural Language Processing.

 ### Description